epicmillion97/SchoologyGradeChecker/README.md

 # Running
-Change schoology url for your district
+Change schoology url for your district in python code

 ## Using terminal
 - Run in terminal with arguments of **username** and **password**